 - alternative dining options, including a Kids Menu, unlimited soda card, Pizzeria, Ice Cream, chocolate parties

 - Mediterranean-influenced cuisine, regional fine wines, traditional Italian experiences

 - uniquely prepared dishes – the Ettore Bocchia’s “molecular cuisine” , also offering cooking with liquid nitrogen

 - the best European cruise line for families with kids – the line’s “Club Squok” children program offers many popular activities, including kids arts and crafts, various tournaments, evening parties and themed dinners just for kids, complimentary babysitting,

 - special onboard experiences: on Costa Cruise Lines ships (especially during Summer) Southern Europeans are true holiday fun makers – they dance by the pool and in all the bars and move around in large packs, kids swarm all over the pool areas (including the adult-only pools) and absolutely everybody (whatever the age) goes to bed late.
 It’s a big happy family experience on most of Costa’s ships, so if you don’t like crowded ships, children or noise, it would be a better choice to travel in low season.

 Follows a list of external links (opening in new tabs) to:

 - corporate owner’s website CarnivalCorp.com

 Our Costa cruise ships schedules (Costa Crociere ships articles) will help you in planning better your “Italian Fun” vacations, knowing all Costa cruise sailing dates and tickets prices – where, when and for how long your Costa ship will sail, but also for how much.
-You can vote for our Costa pages and share their free of charge data with all your friends via our “social buttons” below each Costa article.
+You can vote for our Costa pages and share their free of charge data with all your friends via our “social buttons” at each Costa article.
 Enjoy our website, and always happy sailings with your very Italian Costa line!